webgptorg/promptbook/README.md

 ### Execution Tools

+`ExecutionTools` is an interface which contains all the tools needed to execute prompts (template pipelines).
+It contais 3 subtools:

+-   `NaturalExecutionTools`
+-   `ScriptExecutionTools`
+-   `UserInterfaceTools`

+Which are described below:

+#### Natural Execution Tools

-Execution Tools is a container for all the tools needed to execute prompts (template pipelines).
+`NaturalExecutionTools` is a container for all the tools needed to execute prompts to large language models like GPT-4.
 On its interface it exposes common methods for prompt execution.
-Inside (in constructor) it calls OpenAI, Azure, GPU, proxy, cache, logging,...
+Internally it calls OpenAI, Azure, GPU, proxy, cache, logging,...

-Execution Tools is an abstract interface that is implemented by concrete execution tools:
+`NaturalExecutionTools` an abstract interface that is implemented by concrete execution tools:

 -   `OpenAiExecutionTools`
 -   `AzureOpenAiExecutionTools`